GianlucaGuarini/jquery.html5loader/README.md

 USAGE
 ----------

-#1 You need to create a JSON file like this:
+#1 You need to create a JSON file like this containing all the files you need to preload:

 <pre><code>
 {